KietDo0602/vim-vault/README.md

 ## 💬 Feedback

-If vim-vault makes your Vim experience feel like a Pip-Boy upgrade, let me know!
+If The Vault makes your Vim experience feel like a Pip-Boy upgrade, let me know!
 If it feels more like a Deathclaw encounter… tell me anyway so I can patch it up. 😄🦎

 > “War never changes.
 But your Vim setup can.” — Vault-Tec

 ---

-## 🖼️ Bonus: ASCII Vault Boy
+## 🖼️ Beware, very strong enemy ahead!

 ```
        .-"      "-.